Close Alert Banner

 • Once your trip is confirmed, in the trip details you will see the pick-up time which is the start of your pick-up window.
 The bus may arrive at any point during this window.
 If you book your trip by phone, you will be given the ride details.
 You can also call back these details if you require them again.

 • To make things easier, you can save the addresses that you use often.
-Simply click “Manage saved addresses” when entering a location.
+Simply click “Manage saved addresses” when entering a location and it will add to your address book.

 • You can edit trips rather than having to cancel them and re-book.
 Click the pencil icon on your upcoming trip to edit.